 Described as a modern day Cat Stevens with a healthy splash of Passenger, Newton Faulkner and Paul Simon, singer-songwriter Richard Sutton is hard to pigeonhole.

 From the beautiful medieval city of Norwich in the UK, Richard sings personally about our ups and downs, aspirations, fears and doubts, and delves into the triumphs and adversities of the human condition.

 Richard comes from a musical family, and has music running through the fabric of his life.
 As a child he was exposed to everything from the great influencers of musical trends such as the Beatles, Buddy Holly, AC/DC and Metallica, through to classical composers like Beethoven, Mozart and Tchaikovsky.

-By the time Graham moved away from Norwich in 2005, Richard's love of music had turned into a strong determination and vocation.
+Richard picked up his guitar and started to write songs.
+By the time Graham moved away from Norwich in 2005, Richard's love of music had turned into a strong vocation.

 Songs for today:

 The first Sutton-Dee release was VACCINE (For the World), a groove-driven pop plea to the people of the world to come together and save the planet for the good of us all… and our children to come.
 It is a topic they are both deeply passionate about.

 The second was Ballad of Old Covid, a toe tapping outlaw-style country song with hints of Johnny Cash, bringing humour and warmth to the unique challenges of our times.